SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### what is a graph

-Graph theory is the branch of discrete mathemathics that studies graphs.
+»⟮Graph theory⟯« is ⟮the branch of⟯ ⟮＿discrete mathemathics＿⟯ that studies ⟮graphs⟯.
-A ⟮graph⟯ is ⟮a pair⟯.
+A »⟮graph⟯« is ⟮a pair⟯.
-⟮The pair⟯ that ⟮a graph consists⟯ of itself is made up of ⟮a set of⟯ ⟮vertices⟯, and ⟮a set of⟯ ⟮edges⟯.
+⟮The pair⟯ that ⟮a ＿graph＿ consists⟯ of itself is made up of ⟮a set of⟯ ⟮＿vertices＿⟯, and ⟮c-;a set of⟯ ⟮＿edges＿⟯.
-An element of a graph is a vertex or an edge.
+An »⟮element of a graph⟯« is ⟮＿a vertex＿ or ＿an edge＿⟯.
-In common language, a ⟮graph⟯ is a structure that contains ⟮a set of objects⟯ and ⟮their relations to each other.⟯ In terms of comp. sci. a ⟮graph⟯ is ⟮an ADT⟯.
+In common language, a ⟮graph⟯ is a structure that contains ⟮a set of objects⟯ and ⟮their relations to each other.⟯

 ### edges

-An ⟮edge⟯ is ⟮a pair of⟯ ⟮endpoints⟯.
+An »⟮edge⟯« is ⟮a ＿pair＿ of⟯ ⟮＿endpoints＿⟯.
-Endpoints are vertices that are one half of an edge.
+»⟮Endpoints⟯« are ⟮＿vertices＿⟯ that are ⟮one half of ＿an edge＿⟯.
-For an ⟮undirected graph⟯, an ⟮edge⟯ is described by ⟮an unordered pair⟯.
-For an ⟮directed graph⟯, the ⟮edge⟯ is described by ⟮a ordered pair.⟯

 ### types of graphs

-⟮Graphs⟯ may be ⟮directed⟯, that is ⟮an edge has a direction⟯, or ⟮undirected⟯, that is ⟮an edge does not have a direction⟯.
-⟮Graphs⟯ may be ⟮simple⟯, where ⟮two vertices may only be connected by a single edge⟯, or ⟮sb; ⟮a multigraph⟯, where ⟮two vertices may be connected by multiple edges⟯.⟯
-A ⟮weighted⟯ ⟮graph⟯ is a ⟮graph⟯ in which ⟮a number is assigned⟯ to ⟮each edge⟯.
-⟮Weighted graphs⟯ are relevant for ⟮shortest path problems⟯.
+⟮＿Graphs＿⟯ may be ⟮＿directed＿⟯ or ⟮c_;＿undirected＿⟯.
+»⟮A undirected graph⟯« is ⟮＿a graph＿⟯ where ⟮＿an edge＿⟯ is ⟮＿an unordered pair＿⟯.
+»⟮A directed graph⟯« is ⟮＿a graph＿⟯ where ⟮＿an edge＿⟯ is ⟮＿a ordered pair＿.⟯ ⟮＿Graphs＿⟯ may be ⟮＿simple＿⟯ or ⟮＿multigraphs＿⟯.
+»⟮A simple graph⟯« is ⟮＿a graph＿⟯ where ⟮two ＿vertices＿ may be connected⟯ by ⟮a single ＿edge＿ only⟯.
+»⟮A multigraph⟯« is ⟮＿a graph＿⟯ where ⟮two ＿vertices＿ may be connected⟯ by ⟮multiple ＿edges＿⟯.

 ### amount of connections

 #### degree of a vertex

-The ⟮degree⟯ of a ⟮vertex⟯ is ⟮the amount of connected edges (in non-multigraphs equivalently: vertices⟯).
+The »⟮degree⟯« of ⟮＿a vertex＿⟯ is ⟮the amount of connected ＿edges＿ (in non-multigraphs equivalently: ＿vertices＿)⟯.
-The ⟮maximum/minimum degree⟯ of ⟮a graph⟯ is ⟮the maximum/minimum degree of all its vertices.⟯ The degree of a graph is the degree of all vertices and only sensibly exists if all vertices have the same.
+»⟮The maximum/minimum degree⟯« of ⟮＿a graph＿⟯ is ⟮the highest/lowest ＿degree＿ of all its ＿vertices＿.⟯ The »⟮degree⟯« of ⟮＿a graph＿⟯ is ⟮the degree of all ＿vertices＿ (and only sensibly exists if all vertices have the same)⟯.

 #### regular and complete graphs